ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 - Try to encourage the contributor to provide a meaningful identifier, not just a single digit

-## Raw data upload (fastq)
-Follow the instructions on [how to create an upload area for the contributors using the hca-util tool]( https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-using-hca-util)

-You will then need to provide the contributors with the upload area UUID as well as a set of AWS access keys, which only administrators (wranglers & ingest-devs) have access to.
-When sending these to the contributor, please be cautious that you state the UUID and keys must not be shared outside of the person who performs the data upload.

-To see a full set of example emails sent between a contributor and an HCA wrangler from start to completion, please go to the following link: [https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#](https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#).

 ## Metadata Validation
 Once the spreadsheet is considered complete by the primary wrangler, there are two phases of metadata validation that can be completed.